Saturday, April 22, 2017 • 7:30 p.m.

 A solo soprano appears only in the fifth movement, which presents the ideas of the Requiem’s final three movements: the redeeming power of faith and the promise of eternal life.
 At the 1868 Bremen performance (prior to this movement’s composition), soprano Amelie Joachim (wife of Joseph) sang “I know that my redeemer liveth” from Handel’s Messiah, perhaps suggesting to Brahms that a similar aria had a place in his own work.
 The composer might have had his mother in mind when he selected the text from Isaiah, which repeats over and over: “I will comfort you, as one whom his own mother comforts.”

 The sixth movement is the Requiem’s most dramatic, featuring the solo baritone’s flamboyant oration and the triumphant “last trumpet” heralding the death of Death.
 (Martin Luther’s Bible uses the word posaune — trombone — rather than the more familiar trumpet, thus Brahms allows the trombone section a moment of glory.)
-A double fugue (a fugue built upon two distinct themes) follows, perhaps exceeding in magnificence the fugue of the third movement.
+A masterful fugue follows, perhaps exceeding in magnificence the fugue of the third movement.

 The German Requiem’s finale brings the work full circle, returning to the opening key of F major.
 Both outer movements pronounce benedictions: the first upon those who mourn the dead, the last upon the dead themselves.
 In the closing measures, sopranos soar to a high A before the harp (an instrument rarely heard in Brahms’ orchestral music) follows them skyward and the chorus whispers a final beatitude.